Fernando Mendoza: College career

-California (2022–2024)
+California

-2022 season
+Mendoza initially committed to play college football for the Yale Bulldogs in 2021.
+In February 2022, however, he signed with the California Golden Bears of the University of California, Berkeley.

 Mendoza redshirted during the 2022 season.

-2023 season

-Mendoza earned his first career start in week 6 of the 2023 season against Oregon State.
+He earned his first career start for California in week six of the 2023 season against Oregon State.
 He completed 21 of 32 pass attempts for 207 yards and two touchdowns with an interception in a loss to the Beavers.
-The following week, Mendoza went 10 of 17 passing for 149 yards, two touchdowns and an interception in a loss to Utah.
+A week later, he was 10 of 17 passing for 149 yards, two touchdowns and an interception in a loss to Utah.
 Mendoza was named the team's starting quarterback heading forward.
-In eight starts as a redshirt freshman, Mendoza completed 63 percent of his passes for 1,708 yards and 14 touchdowns, leading the Golden Bears to a 6-7 record and an Independence Bowl appearance.
+In eight starts as a redshirt freshman, he completed 63 percent of his passes for 1,708 yards and 14 touchdowns, leading the Golden Bears to a 6–7 record and an Independence Bowl appearance against Texas Tech.

-2024 season

-Entering the 2024 season, Mendoza won the starting quarterback job for Cal, beating graduate transfer Chandler Rogers.
-In Week 2 against Auburn, Mendoza completed 25 of 36 passes for 233 yards and two touchdowns, leading the Bears to an upset win over the Tigers.
+Entering the 2024 season, Mendoza won the starting quarterback job, beating graduate transfer Chandler Rogers.
+In week two against Auburn, Mendoza completed 25 of 36 passes for 233 yards and two touchdowns, leading the Bears to an upset win over the Tigers.
 Mendoza was named ACC quarterback of the week in back-to-back games against Oregon State and Wake Forest, setting career highs in passing yards and completions.
-His 56 passing attempts against Wake Forest were the most by a Cal quarterback since 2016.
-On December 11, 2024, Mendoza announced he would be entering the transfer portal.
+His 56 passing attempts against Wake Forest were the most by a California quarterback since 2016.
+On December 11, 2024, Mendoza announced he would be entering the NCAA transfer portal.
+In 2025, he graduated with a Bachelor of Science in Business Administration from Berkeley's Haas School of Business.